THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 6. BENJAMIN MOORE WROUGHT IRON 2124-10

 If you thought Cheating HEART was dark, wait until you see Wrought Iron!
-Wrought Iron is an ALMOST BLACK blend of black, gray and navy blue, but a blue that reasonably into blue-purple.
+Wrought Iron is an ALMOST BLACK blend of black, gray and navy blue, but a blue that leans reasonably into blue-violet.

-Compared to Cheating Heart, the blue takes more of a backseat and the black-gray comes forward.
-In some lights, Wrought Iron can look more like a SOFT BLACK, than anything blue-inspired, which is why it’s SO IMPORTANT to have that little paper chip sample of Benjamin Moore Black handy for comparison.
+Compared to Cheating Heart, the blue in Wrought Iron takes more of a backseat and the black-gray comes forward.
+In some lights, Wrought Iron can look more like a SOFT BLACK, than anything blue-inspired, which is why it’s SO IMPORTANT to have that little paper chip sample of Benjamin Moore Black 2132-10 handy for comparison.

-This next photo showing Wrought Iron on a side door demonstrates how it comes to life if given some light to play with!
+This next photo with Wrought Iron on a side door demonstrates how it comes to life if given some light to play with!

 However, on these shutters, you can see how dark it can POTENTIALLY look…